-The first part of the AGM (resolutions 1 to 14 inclusive) will address the ordinary business of the AGM.
-The second part of the AGM (resolutions 15 to 19 inclusive) will seek the necessary shareholder approvals for:
+The first part of the AGM (resolutions 1 to 15 inclusive) will address the ordinary business of the AGM.
+The second part of the AGM (resolutions 16 to 21 inclusive) will seek the necessary shareholder approvals for:

-- the Authority to Make Market Purchases; - a waiver which the Panel has agreed to grant (subject to Independent Shareholders' approval) of any obligation on the Concert Party under Rule 9 of the Takeover Code which might arise if the Company makes purchases of Ordinary Shares pursuant to the Authority to Make Market Purchases; - the renewal of the Company's authority to allot unissued Ordinary Shares; - the renewal of the Directors' authority to allot Ordinary Shares, or transfer Ordinary Shares from treasury, on a non pre-emptive basis; and - the renewal of the Directors' authority to convene general meetings of the Company, other than annual general meetings, on 14 clear days' notice.
+- the Authority to Make Market Purchases; - a waiver which the Panel has agreed to grant (subject to Independent Shareholders' approval) of any obligation on the Concert Party under Rule 9 of the Takeover Code which might arise if the Company makes purchases of Ordinary Shares pursuant to the Authority to Make Market Purchases; - the renewal of the Company's authority to allot unissued Ordinary Shares;

+- the renewal of the Directors' authority to allot Ordinary Shares, or transfer Ordinary Shares from treasury, on a non pre-emptive basis; - the renewal of the Directors' authority to convene general meetings of the Company, other than annual general meetings, on 14 clear days' notice; and - a new executive share plan to replace the 2011 PSS.